Maintenance Management MCQ Multiple Choice Questions with Answers

 12. Shut-down maintenance can either be a preventive activity or a corrective activity.

-16. Subcontractor’s function does need not to maintain data related to subcontracts.
+16. A subcontractor’s function does need not to maintain data related to subcontracts.

 17. Work order management function is required to plan capacity.